carbon-language/carbon-lang/flang/documentation/ImplementingASemanticCheck.md

 be able to use a similar framework to traverse an `evaluate::Expr`  node to find all of the `evaluate::ActualArgument` nodes.

-Note that there are two distinct data types in the compiler called `Expr`.
+Note that the compiler has multiple types called `Expr`.
 One is in the `parser` namespace.  `parser::Expr` is defined in the file `include/flang/parser/parse-tree.h`.
 It represents a parsed expression that maps directly to the source code and has fields that specify any operators in the expression, the operands, and the source position of the expression.

-The second `Expr` type is in the `evaluate` namespace.
-The `evaluate` namespace contains many types associated with semantic checking of expressions.
-`evaluate::Expr` is defined in the file `include/flang/evaluate/expression.h`.
+Additionally, in the namespace `evaluate`, there are `evaluate::Expr<T>` template classes defined in the file `include/flang/evaluate/expression.h`.
-It represents an expression after it has undergone semantic checking and contains information that is only available after semantic analysis.
-This information includes the Fortran type of the expression, whether it's a reference to a function, whether it's an actual argument, etc.  After an expression has undergone semantic analysis, the field `typedExpr` in the `parser::Expr` node is filled in with a pointer to the analyzed expression in `evaluate::Expr`.
+These are parameterized over the various types of Fortran and constitute a suite of strongly-typed representations of valid Fortran expressions of type `T` that have been fully elaborated with conversion operations and subjected to constant folding.
+After an expression has undergone semantic analysis, the field `typedExpr` in the `parser::Expr` node is filled in with a pointer that owns an instance of `evaluate::Expr<SomeType>`, the most general representation of an analyzed expression.

 All of the declarations associated with both FUNCTION and SUBROUTINE calls are in `include/flang/evaluate/call.h`.
 An `evaluate::FunctionRef` inherits from